shamin/uix/md_docs/interop-with-react.md

 ### On `ref` forwarding

 Some third party React components can inject a `ref` into a child element, which requires doing [ref forwarding](https://react.dev/reference/react/forwardRef).
-It's not needed when passing refs between UIx, but is still required for a case when non-UIx component injects a ref into UIx element.
+It's not needed when passing refs between
+UIx elements, but is still required for a case when non-UIx component injects a ref into UIx element.

 For this specific case there's `uix.core/forward-ref`, which should be used exclusively in such cases.
 The helper takes care of merging and converting props.